sravon/group-13/README.md

 - Project B: Share your experiences and contributions in Project B.
 - Project C: Discuss your achievements and learnings from Project C.

-Member : Abdura rahman Kazi
+## Abdur rahman Kazi

-About Me
+### About Me

-Hello, I am Abdura rahman Kazi.
+Hello, I am Abdur rahman Kazi.
 I am passionate about technology and enjoy working on software development projects.
 I have experience in programming languages such as Java, JavaScript, php, and Golang.
 In my free time, I like to explore new coding challenges and contribute to open-source projects.

-Projects
+### Projects
 vinr-eu: Front-end developer and work in front-end with react and nextJs.